 How Many Calories Do Push Ups Burn?

 A standard push-up burns about 1 calorie each.
 You can potentially double this by doing them faster than normal or by adding resistance.
+Sadly, this means you are probably not going to be losing weight by doing push-ups.

 I found this question on Quora while researching push-ups and thought it was interesting enough to share here.
 I have never worried about how many calories I burn when I work out.
 Maybe I should but I have learned that I’ll never do enough push-ups to make a difference in weight loss.